psanch21/ETM-Lightning/README.md

 Implementation in [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/) of the [Embedded Topic Modeling](https://arxiv.org/abs/1907.04907) (ETM) by Adji B. Dieng, Francisco J. R. Ruiz, and David M. Blei.
 This repository is largely based on the original [code]( https://github.com/adjidieng/ETM).

-# Dependencies
+# Installation

-Create a conda environment
+First or all, download or clone this repository and open a terminal on the root folder.
+Then create a conda environment with

 `
 conda create --name etm-lightning python=3.7.9 --no-default-packages `

+and activate the conda environment

+`
+conda activate etm-lightning
+`

-then install pip
+Secondly, install pip

 `
 conda install -c anaconda pip